 When it comes to minimizing estate and gift taxes for family LLCs, the IRS is your friend.
 It allows you to discount the value of transfers of interest in a family LLC, up to 40%.
 The devaluation is legitimate because interest in a family LLC cannot be easily sold to the public (few investors want minority stakes in a family business).
 By discounting the value of the assets you transfer, you'll more slowly approach the tax threshold, and can divest yourself of more assets than you could if you had to play by their original value.

 To take advantage of the valuation discounts, you can create a family LLC and transfer non-controlling units of it to your children or grandchildren over time.
 The discounts allow you to maximize the assets transferred free of gift taxes and will reduce the size of your overall estate.
 As the manager the LLC, you will retain control of the business even while you transfer ownership to your heirs.

-To illustrate, a married couple could use a family LLC to transfer assets with a fair market value of $42,000 to their child in a single year without incurring gift taxes.
-After applying a 40% discount, the value of the family LLC units transferred would amount to $30,000 and remain within the annual gift tax exclusion.
-Without the discount, the gift would exceed the annual exclusion and $12,000 would be applied to the couple's lifetime exemptions.
+To illustrate, a married couple could use a family LLC to transfer assets with a fair market value of $50,000 to their child in a single year without incurring gift taxes.
+After applying a 40% discount, the value of the family LLC units transferred would amount to $30,000 and remain within the annual gift tax exclusion ($17,000 for each spouse, or $34,000).
+Without the discount, the gift would exceed the annual exclusion, and $16,000 would be applied to the couple's lifetime exemptions.